Other Income: Form 1040 Line 6 and Schedule 1

 Think one-and-done payments made to you for one reason or another that are not likely to be repeated multiple times during the course of the tax year, if at all.
-This income is reported on line 21 of Form 1040—and yes, it's taxable.
+And yes, this money is taxable.

 Examples of Other Income